Avoid Paying Full Price: Tips & Tricks for Shopping in Spain

-Save big bucks by making sure you never pay full price again.
+Save big bucks by making sure you never pay full price again for lots of items.
 A few simple tips and tricks will mean you’ll have more in your pocket to spend on life’s little luxuries.
 And don’t forget that you can probably get those cheaper too!

 Out of 365 days a year, mattresses tend to be on offer for 300 days.
 Don’t be the one who gets caught out paying full price.

-As well as local specialist bed stores, check out Carrefour and Hipercor for regular 50% off promos.
+As well as local specialist bed stores, check out Carrefour and Hipercor for regular 50% off promos on top brands.

-By the way, most Ikea mattresses come with a 25-year guarantee and with a one-year money-back promise if you’re not happy (refund given as a gift card, need to show original receipt).
+Bear in mind that most Ikea mattresses come with a 25-year guarantee and a one-year money-back promise if you’re not happy (refund given as a gift card, you’ll need to supply the original receipt).

 Travelling by train?
-Book before the day to get a discount; surcharges are applied to medium and long distance tickets bought at the train station.
+Book before the day of travel to get a discount as surcharges are applied to medium and long distance tickets bought at the train station.

-Visiting a theme park, museum or tourist attraction?
-Check out our exclusive discount with Tixalia and for locations that Tixalia doesn’t include yet, check online rather than buying tickets on the day you visit.
+When planning to visit a theme park, museum or tourist attraction, check out our exclusive discount with Tixalia.
+For locations that Tixalia doesn’t include yet, consider buying tickets online rather than on the day you visit.

 For flights set up price alerts on Momondo or Skyscanner for your chosen routes if you’re not ready to book yet.
 Even better, take a look at Google Flights with their great tips for swapping days or routes to save money.